 Premier's Action Committee on Family Violence Prevention

-The Premier's Action Committee on Family Violence Prevention was established in December 1995 with a mandate to:
+The Premier's Action Committee on Family Violence Prevention was established in December 1995.
+It's current mandate is:

 Our Vision Statement